databricks/terraform-provider-databricks/docs/resources/pipeline.md

 * `development` - A flag indicating whether to run the pipeline in development mode.
 The default value is `true`.
 * `photon` - A flag indicating whether to use Photon engine.
 The default value is `false`.
 * `catalog` - The name of catalog in Unity Catalog. *Change of this parameter forces recreation of the pipeline.* (Conflicts with `storage`).
-* `target` - The name of a database (Hive Metastore or in the UC Catalog) for persisting pipeline output data.
+* `target` - The name of a database (in either the Hive metastore or in a UC catalog) for persisting pipeline output data.
 Configuring the target setting allows you to view and query the pipeline output data from the Databricks UI.
 * `edition` - optional name of the [product edition](https://docs.databricks.com/data-engineering/delta-live-tables/delta-live-tables-concepts.html#editions).
 Supported values are: `core`, `pro`, `advanced` (default).
 * `channel` - optional name of the release channel for Spark version used by DLT pipeline.
 Supported values are: `current` (default) and `preview`.